Cooking Vacations: A S.A.L.T. Experience and Culinary Journey Through Andalucía

-Few pleasures are greater than the promise of chilled gazpacho on a scorched Spanish summer day.
+I find few pleasures greater than tasting chilled gazpacho on a scorching summer day in Spain.
 Garlic, crushed tomato, a splash of extra virgin olive oil, a toasted crouton or two for flair.
-A symbol of the Andalucían kitchen, bound to and beloved for its simplicity — and so I thought, until the day I met Charo Carmona.
+A symbol of the Andalucían kitchen, bound to and beloved for its simplicity.
+At least that’s what I thought, until I met Charo Carmona during one of my cooking vacations.

 Charo is from Antequera, a picturesque white-washed village of 40,000 people tucked into the hills of Málaga.
 Like most things here, life is layered: Iberians, Carthaginians, Romans, Muslims and Jews called it home before the Christian reconquista in the early 15th century.
 Charo knows that the last seven generations of her family were born here but does not dismiss that this number may be greater.